DNS-OARC/dnsjit/README.md

-# DNS engine based around LuaJIT for capturing, parsing, replaying and statistics gathering
+# Engine for capturing, parsing and replaying DNS

 **dnsjit** is a combination of parts taken from **dsc**, **dnscap**, **drool**, and put together around Lua to create a script-based engine for easy